sparks-baird/matbench-genmetrics/reports/paper.md

 In this work, we introduce `matbench-genmetrics`, a materials benchmarking platform for crystal structure generative models.
 We use concepts from molecular generative modeling benchmarking to create a set of evaluation metrics---validity, coverage, novelty, and uniqueness---which are broadly defined as follows:

-- Validity: a measure of how well the generated materials match the distribution of the training dataset
+- **Validity**: a measure of how well the generated materials match the distribution of the training dataset
-- Coverage: the ability to successfully predict known materials which have been held out
+- **Coverage**: the ability to successfully predict known materials which have been held out
-- Novelty: generating structures which are close matches to examples in the training set are penalized
+- **Novelty**: generating structures which are close matches to examples in the training set are penalized
-- Uniqueness: the number of repeats within the generated structures
+- **Uniqueness**: the number of repeats within the generated structures

 The `matbench_genmetrics.core` namespace package provides the following features: